zubata88/mdgru/docs/mdgru.model.rst

 Model (Tensorflow backend)
 ==========================

-These are *not* controllable parameters for the CGRUnits inside a MDGRU block.
+These are optional controllable parameters for the CGRUnits inside a MDGRU block.

 **periodic convolution on input x (dtype=bool)**
 ::